 I visited Greece between June 7th and 16th.
-It was a family trip, so I restricted myself to one main goal: discovering Balkan Chamois at Mt.
-Olympus –
+It was a family trip, so I restricted myself mammalwise to one main goal: observing Balkan Chamois at Mt.
+Olympus. –

 There are generally four sequential flora belts consisting of a Mediterranean zone (with strawberry trees), an evergreen broadleaf trees zone (with beech and black pine), a boreal coniferous zone (with bosnian pine) and the treeless high mountain zone (alpine tundra).
 A particularly rich variety of trees and shrubs is found in Enipeas‘ gorge.

 Large mammals, that lived formerly in the region, like Red Deer, Brown Bear and Lion have disappeared.
 According to the National Park authorities 35 species of mammals can still be detected within the park, including Balkan Chamois, Roe Deer, Wild Boar, Wildcat, Badger, Beech Marten, Red Fox and Red Squirrel, Yellow-necked Mouse, Edible Dormouse, Hazel Dormouse and Wild Cat.
 Caves harbour Parti-colored Bat, Common Pipistrelle, Savi’s Pipistrelle, Greater Horseshoe Bat and others.

 The usual starting point for climbing Mt.
 Olympus is the town of Litochoro, which is connected to the Greek rail network.
 The nearest international airport is at Thessaloniki.
 To avoid flying we went on a roadtrip for three days (one way) from Germany.
 At Litochoro there is the Olympus National Park Information Center.
 It informs about geology, archaeological sites, mythology, monasteries, plants, animals and other subjects concerning Mt.
 Olympus.